kendrahs/Capstone1Ecommerse/README.md

 # Capstone1Ecommerss
 Learn To Code (Capstone week1)

 This project was made to help me practice using HTML, CSS, and Bootstrap by creating a static e-commerse webpage.
-I
+I also created an extra page for the users who don't have accounts to sign up.

-Pages
+Pages Overveiw:
+Home-
+Products-
+Sign Up-
+Log In-
+Checkout-